Rexy: Scientific accuracy

 A scene in the first film depicts the T. rex chasing a Jeep.
 Animator Steve Williams said he decided to "throw physics out the window and create a T. rex that moved at sixty miles per hour even though its hollow bones would have busted if it ran that fast".
 In the film, it is stated that the T. rex has been recorded running as fast as 32 miles per hour, although scientists believe that its actual top speed would have ranged from 12 to 25 miles per hour.
 In the novel and its film adaptation, it is stated that the T. rex has vision based on movement, but later studies indicate that the dinosaur had binocular vision, like a bird of prey.

 The physical appearance of the T. rex in the Jurassic World films is contrary to new discoveries about the dinosaur.
 For consistency, the films have continued to depict the dinosaur with its wrists pointing downward at an unnatural angle, whereas the real animal had its wrists facing sideways toward each other.
 The Jurassic World Dominion prologue features the animal lightly covered in protofeathers.

 Name

 Two tyrannosaurs are featured in Crichton's novel: a juvenile and an adult.
 Robert Muldoon, the theme park's game warden, refers to the adult on several occasions as "Rexy".
 Visual-effects artist Phil Tippett had worked on the original film, and his storyboards referred to the T. rex as "Roberta".
 The films themselves do not specify a name for the animal.
-Following the release of Jurassic World, fans began referring to the individual as "Rexy", and the name was later used by Sammy, a character in Camp Cretaceous.
+Following the release of Jurassic World, fans began referring to the individual as "Rexy".
+The name was later used in the 2018 novel The Evolution of Claire, and is also used by Sammy, a character in Camp Cretaceous.